akwasi-dev/akwasi-dev.github.io/content/posts/kmp-database-embedding.md

 Since I needed the Share Extension to use the same database as the main application, I had to set up an App Group for that to work.
 This article won't delve into app group creation but Apple has great [documentation](https://developer.apple.com/documentation/xcode/configuring-app-groups) on how to set one up in Xcode.

+## Let's dive in

 The code snippet below demonstrates how to implement a shared database on iOS:
 ```kotlin
 actual fun createDbDriver(): SqlDriver {
 	val basePath = NSFileManager